novalfahmy/Code-Challenge-Salary-per-Hour/README.md

 ## SQL Preparation

 **Set up required schemas and tables in PostgreSQL**
-- **Schema**:
-There are 2 schemas, staging and analytics.
+- **Schema**: there are 2 schemas, staging and analytics.
 The staging schema is for storing the raw data (employees and timesheets), meanwhile the analytics schema is the output schema for BI queries
-- **Table**:
-There are 3 tables, employees and timesheets tables in staging schema for storing raw employees and timesheets data and salary_per_hour table in analytics schema for storing transformed data ready to be queried by BI tools.
+- **Table**: there are 3 tables, employees and timesheets tables in staging schema for storing raw employees and timesheets data and salary_per_hour table in analytics schema for storing transformed data ready to be queried by BI tools.

 ```sql
 -- Scehma